 Your union representative may have experience in dealing with the appeal process and may be able to answer any questions you may have or possibly represent you at an appeal hearing.

-The Worker Advisor Office is a branch of the Manitoba Department of Labour and is independent of the WCB.
+The Worker Advisor Office is a program of the Government of Manitoba.
+It is independent of the WCB.
 Worker advisors are knowledgeable about the compensation system and can help you with the appeal process.
 The services of a worker advisor are available free of charge.
-More information on worker advisors is available by contacting the Worker Advisor Office in your area.
+More information on worker advisors is available by contacting the Worker Advisor Office.